1. Introduction

 2.2.
 Git Client (immediately)

 You will need a Git client immediately in class.
 Note that most IDEs have a built-in/internal Git client capability, so the command line client shown here may not be absolutely necessary.
 If you chose to use your built-in IDE Git client, just translate any command-line instructions to GUI commands.
-If you have git already installed, it is highly likely you do not need to upgrade.
+If you have git already installed, it is highly unlikely you need to upgrade.

 Download and install a Git Client.